 11. Put the roasting pan over a burner and set the flame to medium-high heat.
 Add the water, and stir and scrape to remove the delicious brown bits from the bottom of the pan.

 12. Strain the drippings into a bowl and spoon off the excess fat.

 13. Whisk the lemon juice, remaining olive oil & honey mixture, fresh thyme leaves, and lavender together.
 Add salt & pepper to taste.

-14. Place the chicken on a serving platter.
-Scatter the roasted shallots around the chicken and place the half head of roasted garlic on the tray.
+14. Place the chicken back in the roasting pan or transfer to a serving platter.
+Scatter the roasted shallots around the chicken and place the half head of roasted garlic next to the chicken.
 Spoon some of the sauce around the base of the chicken, reserving most of the sauce to be passed when the chicken has been carved and plated.